michalciurus/michalciurus.github.io/_posts/2016-11-01-RxSwift-for-dummies-#3-Subjects.md

 You'll learn to love it.
 It's like RxSwift in easy mode ☺️

-Seems easy, but there's a lot of traps to watch out for and that's what we'll talk about in the next post.
+Seems easy, but there's a lot of traps to watch out for, so please refer to my next post: [RxSwift Safety Manual](http://swiftpearls.com/RxSwift-Safety-Manual.html)

-I'll try to talk about common mistakes I did, best practices and how to use RxSwift safely.

-See you around! 🙋